deepset-ai/haystack/proposals/text/4084-agent-demo.md

 Agent tools are the main and essential building block of the agent system.
 They are the modules extending the agent's capabilities.
 Agent, when it relies only on itself, is not as powerful as when it can leverage the external modules (tools) that are highly specialized in their respective domains.
-Agent can't do, for example, lookup of restaurants in our neighbourhood, but it can use SerpAPI to do that.
+Agent can't do, for example, lookup of restaurants in our neighbourhood, but it can use SearchEngine to do that.
 When it comes to complex math calculations, LLM would be a poor choice, but a math calculator would be a good fit, and so on.

 Combining the power of LLMs with the power of external tools is the key ingredient to the success of the agent framework.